dsjstc/zeg__symmetric_db/README.md

 3. Run the following scripts.
   0-setup.sh (replaces the symmetricDS setenv.sh with something that
-			supports symlinks, creates working directories) 1-create.sh (sets up the root and client1 databases) 2-run_root.sh (runs the root node)
+			supports symlinks, creates working directories) 0b-modify *.properties (if you don't want your DB files in /tmp) 1-create.sh (sets up the root and client1 databases) 2-run_root.sh (runs the root node)
   3-run_client1.sh (...)